 A Story of Life Safety

-Many clients want custom glass graphics, but the cost can be significant, and the process can take months.
-Gensler’s Product Development and Brand Design leaders partnered with a trusted manufacturer to create a prepackaged program that offers a practical and convenient solution for projects where budget and timing are tight.
+Many clients want custom glass graphics, but costs can be significant, and the process can take months.
+We partnered with a trusted manufacturer on a prepackaged program to offer a practical and convenient solution.

 July 21, 2022 |